dariatsvetkova/junior-dev-career/README.md

 ---

-- :point_right: Discord server invites expire in 7 days, discover on your own!
-The following contain links to starting points :arrow_heading_down:
+- :point_right: Discord server invites expire in 7 days, so no server invites are provided.
+The following contain links to starting points.
+Discover on your own! :arrow_heading_down: If the community _does not_ have a Discord Server it will be marked with a :no_entry:

 ---